 - c.
 Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-Councillors.

 - d.
 The Council may appoint standing committees or other committees as may be necessary, and:

-- i. shall determine their terms of reference including the scheme of delegation and the role of Chairman and Vice-Chairman as ex officio members with or without voting rights;
+- i. shall determine their terms of reference including the scheme of delegation and the role of Chairperson and Vice Chairperson as ex officio members with or without voting rights

 - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings;

 - iv. shall, subject to standing orders 5(b) and (c) above, appoint and determine the terms of office of members of such a committee;

 - v. may, subject to standing orders 5(b) and (c) above, appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee that they are unable to attend ,who has confirmed their inability to attend, to the Proper Officer 3 clear working days before the meeting;